 Article 13 (state aid) will not form part of domestic law in 2020.
 It will, however, be directly applicable in the UK by virtue of Article 137 of the Withdrawal Agreement.
 This Article is highlighted in blue.

+The Direct Payments to Farmers (Crop Diversification Derogation) Regulations (Northern Ireland) 2020 No. 75 applies a gloss to Articles 43(2)(a) and 44 for the claim year 2020

 REGULATION (EU) No 1307/2013 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL